noritheshibadev/c1offersort/README.md

 # C1 Offers Sorter

-> Enhance your Capital One rewards experience with intelligent sorting and favorites management
+> Enhance your Capital One rewards experience with intelligent sorting, powerful search, and favorites management

 ## Features

+**Instant Search**
+- Search across all loaded offers by merchant name
+- Fuzzy matching finds offers even with typos
+- Click any result to instantly scroll to that offer on the page
+- Works seamlessly with thousands of offers

 **Smart Sorting**
 - Sort offers by highest or lowest mileage rewards